quantumio-xc/quantumio/README.md

 Grab the latest release from the GitHub Releases.
 Cutting-edge builds are NOT recommended, but they might fix issues that you could encounter while using a stable build.

-## Contributing
+## Credits
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+While building this repository, we were inspired by the following projects and would like to acknowledge their contribution to this repository:
+- TegraRCMSMASH
+- Atmosphère
+- fusee-launcher

 ## License
 This software is licensed under the terms of the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).